kodato-dev/dify-ec2-cdk-kdt/README.md

 ## Custom Domain Setup (Optional)

 For a custom domain (e.g. `dify.example.com`):

 1. Request or import an SSL certificate via [AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/gs.html).
 2. Pass the certificate ARN to the stack either as an environment variable or a constructor prop (see `certificateArn`).
-3. Create a Route 53 A-record that routes to your ALB’s DNS name.
+3. Create a Route 53 A-record that routes to your ALB's DNS name.

 ---